biolab/orange2/docs/reference/rst/Orange.data.formats.rst

 All attributes are loaded as optional meta-attributes, so zero values don't take any memory (unless they are given, but initialized to zero).
-See also section on meta-attributes in the reference for domain descriptors.
+See also section on :ref:`meta attributes <meta-attributes>` in the reference for domain descriptors.

 Notice that at the time of writing this reference only association rules can directly use examples presented in the basket format.